👋 You're exploring the MediSync Demo — experience full insights & features with Premium.

 Smoking Status Non-smoker

-Medications Aspirin, Warfarin, Ibuprofen, Iron Supplements
+Medications Aspirin, Warfarin, Ibuprofen, Iron Supplements, Lithium

 Patient Profile